SpamScope/spamscope-dockerfile-elasticsearch/README.md

   - Supervisor
   - Storm UI on port 8080

-run [SpamScope](https://github.com/SpamScope/spamscope) and submit the debug topology.
+run [SpamScope](https://github.com/SpamScope/spamscope) and submit the Elastisearch topology.

 SpamScope is an Advanced Spam Analyzer.
 For more details visit [GitHub project](https://github.com/SpamScope/spamscope).

 ## Usage

-To use spamscope-elasticsearch, you should start an elasticsearch container with `elastisearch` name, then you should connect it with the spamscope container.
+To use spamscope-elasticsearch, you should start an elasticsearch container, then you should connect it with the spamscope container.

 To create a new instance, with the right volumes of the configurations, use the following snippet: